MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 Azure Monitor allows you to analyze historical data and apply forecasting techniques to predict future workload trends and capacity requirements.
 You can generate forecasts that can help you with capacity planning.
 These forecasts help estimate server capacity, network bandwidth, storage capacity, and other resource needs by using predicted demand patterns.

 **Scaling**: Azure provides scalability options like autoscaling, which can automatically adjust resources based on workload demand.
-You can scale vertically by increasing the capacity of a resource, such as by using a larger virtual machine size, or horizontally by adding new instances of a resource.
+You can scale vertically by increasing the capacity of a resource by using a larger virtual machine size, or you can scale horizontally by adding new instances of a resource.
 Azure services that have autoscaling capabilities can automatically scale out to ensure capacity during workload peaks and return to normal when the load decreases.

 **Defining technical requirements**: Because they provide a wide range of configurations, Azure tools and services can help you define technical requirements.
 You can align your workload requirements with available Azure resources, ensuring that you select the appropriate components and settings to meet your functional needs.